Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel

-It is known that the performance of centralized ZF schemes collapses when they are naively applied on Distributed CSIT settings\cite{dekerret2012_TIT,Bazco2018_TIT}.
-The main reason is that the interference cancellation achieved through~\eqref{eq:cond_1} is proportional to the worst accuracy among the TXs, $\alpha\expM$ in the sorted case.
-Thus, the question is how to prevent the least accurate TXs from harming the transmission.
-Intuitively, the TXs should not act naively but take into account the action of the other TXs.
-Let us mention two intuitive approaches and their shortcomings to tackle this problem. \enb \item The first intuitive idea is that the TXs whose CSIT inaccuracy is harming the transmission should not exploit their instantaneous CSI to precode.
+Thus, the question is how to prevent the least precise TXs from harming the transmission.
+Intuitively, the TXs should not act naively, but rather they should take into account the action of the other TXs. } \item \emph{Active-Passive ZF (AP-ZF):} The second intuitive idea is that the TXs whose low CSIT precision is harming the transmission should not exploit their instantaneous CSI for precoding.
 Instead, they could transmit with a fixed or known precoder based on statistical information.
-This solution, coined Active-Passive ZF (AP-ZF), surprisingly achieves the centralized DoF under the less restrictive average power constraint $\ExpB{\norm{\bT_j}^2} \leq 1$ for the $2\times 2$ setting\cite{Bazco2018_WCL} and for some regimes of the $K\times K$ setting\cite{Bazco2018_TIT}.
-However, under the instantaneous power constraint ${\norm{\bT_{j,n}}^2} \leq 1$, which is the one that we consider in this work, the best known performance requires a power back-off such that the TXs with the best accuracy have enough power to realign the interference generated by the TXs with fixed precoder.
-This strategy is flawed in that the power back-off does not vanish at high SNR. \item Another possible strategy is that the most accurate TXs could estimate the coefficients of the harming TXs and adjust their own precoder to reduce the interference.
-This approach could prove efficient at intermediate SNR.
-Yet, at high SNR, it will fail as the error variance of such estimate scales proportionally to the accuracy of the CSI at the harming TXs. \ene We can see the two approaches as two extremes among the possible actions at the least accurate TXs, in which they either disregard their CSIT or fully trust on it.
-In this work we bridge the gap between the two strategies, what will prove instrumental to achieve our main results.
+This solution, coined \emph{Active-Passive ZF (AP-ZF)}, achieves the centralized DoF under the less restrictive average power constraint $\ExpB{\norm{\bT_j}^2} \leq 1$ for the $2\times 2$ setting\cite{Bazco2018_WCL} and for some regimes of the $K\times K$ setting\cite{Bazco2018_TIT}. \cmtblu{Under the instantaneous power constraint ${\norm{\bT_{j,n}}^2} \leq 1$ that we consider in this work, this approach also achieves the centralized DoF, but at the expense of a power back-off that allows the most precise TXs to have enough power to realign with high-enough probability the interference generated by the TXs that apply a \emph{fixed} precoder\cite{Bazco2019_ISIT,dekerret2012_TIT}.
+The required power back-off scales as $\log_2(P)$, and thus it does not vanish at high SNR.
+Consequently, it incurs an important rate penalty that prevents the distributed scheme from achieving centralized performance.
+This case is a illustrative example of the limitation of DoF analysis, as it does not take into account such power back-off (because the penalty is $o(\log_2(P)$), and thus the DoF analysis is oblivious to the loss of performance that the power back-off creates. } \ene \cmtblu{These two approaches are the opposed and extreme solutions for the question of whether the TXs should use their instantaneous CSIT: While in the first case the TXs naively consider their CSIT to be perfect, in the second case these TXs completely disregard their CSIT.} In this work, we bridge the gap between the two strategies, which will prove instrumental to achieve our main results.